dance858/PSLP/README.md

    (The exact convention we use for the dual variables can be found in our XXX.)

 Detailed descriptions of each function and all associated data structures are documented in the `PSLP` folder.
-A video tutorial is available at XXX.
+A video tutorial is available at TODO.

 ---
 ## Citation